 Plus and Extended-Size Daypacks

 Hikers come in all shapes and sizes, and leading brands like Osprey and Gregory have risen to the occasion with dedicated plus-size versions of some of their core daypacks.
-From our list above, Osprey offers their Talon 22 and Sportlite 25 in Extended Fit variations that feature larger hipbelts (both packs will fit hips up to 70 in.), extended shoulder straps, repositioned pockets, and longer sternum straps than the standard models.
-Gregory also offers several plus-size options, including 18- and 22-liter capacities of the Nano H2O above, which the brand states are comparable to 2X to 6X in apparel sizing.
+From our list above, Osprey offers their Talon 22 and women’s Tempest 22 in Extended Fit variations that feature larger hipbelts, extended shoulder straps, repositioned pockets, and longer sternum straps than the straight-sized models.
+Gregory also offers several plus-size options, including a few capacities of the standard Nano daypack, which doesn’t come with a hydration bladder but is otherwise largely identical to the H2O model above.
+Gregory states their plus-size offerings are comparable to 2X to 6X in apparel sizing.
 Options still are fairly limited for plus-size hikers, but we’re happy to see these brands making a dedicated effort.

 Daypack Frame Types